The Top 30 Places to Visit in New Jersey this Summer

 Route 537, Jackson

-For the young kids, there is a baby pool, water swings, fountain, and treehouse.
-There is a great combination of features for parents, younger kids, and babies, which is perfect for families with many different ages.
+There is a baby pool, water swings, fountain, and treehouse for the young kids.
+There is an excellent combination of features for parents, more youthful kids, and babies, which is perfect for families of many different ages.

 Cape May, NJ